ssanchezor/GNN-RS/README.md

 # AIDL21: Recommender Systems with GCN

-This repository contains different machine learning models, such as FM, GCN and GAT, that are commonly used to implement personalized Recommender Systems.
-It consists of a first part to explain, in a theoretical manner, the main characteristics of this type of systems, as well as a second part with a set of detailed steps on how to run the program.
+This repository contains different machine learning models implementations, such as FM, GCN and GAT, that are commonly used to build personalized Recommender Systems.
+It consists of a first part that explains, in a theoretical manner, the main characteristics of this type of systems, as well as a second part with a set of detailed steps on how to run the program.

-Our project aims to compare the different models and evaluate how well they perform in making recommendations, in this case focusing on a real example from the fashion industry.
-In order to do this, for each of them, we will measure some metrics (HR, NDCG, Coverage, etc...) that are frequently used in this kind of systems.
+Our project aims to understand and compare the different models and evaluate how well they perform in making recommendations, taking as a example a real case study from the fashion industry.
+In order to do this we will measure some metrics for each of them (HR, NDCG, Coverage, etc...) that are frequently used in this type of systems.

 Finally, we will perform a detailed analysis of the obtained results in order to detect and assess possible biases.